nekrutnikolai/mysite/content/cv.md

 *February 2013 - Present*

-* Member and instructor
-* A Korean martial art
 * Instruct and help younger students with proper form, technique, and on the practical and philosophical applications
 * Role model for younger students
 * Rank of Cho Dan Bo (Black Belt candidate)